 2. Level Your Books

 Your classroom library will be most helpful when it is organized.
-The organization makes it easy for students of all abilities to find books that interest them and are at their independent reading level.
+The organization makes it easy for students of all abilities to find books of interest at their independent reading levels.
 There are several sites you can use to find book levels, and Hameray has an excellent level list that provides details about text type, guided reading level, and intervention level for each title.

 3. Label Your Books